IntelPython/sdc/README.rst

 Intel® SDC documentation can be found `here <https://intelpython.github.io/sdc-doc/>`_.

-Intel® SDC uses special Numba build based on ``0.48.0`` tag for build and run.
-Required Numba version can be installed from ``intel/label/beta`` channel from the Anaconda Cloud.

 .. note::
     For maximum performance and stability, please use numba from ``intel/label/beta`` channel.